clojure-emacs/inf-clojure/README.md

 You can set custom values to `inf-clojure` variables on a per-project basis using [directory variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html).

+The REPL commands don't prompt by default but a prefix argument will invert this.
+For instance: `C-u C-c C-v` will ask for the symbol you want to show the docstring for.

 ## REPL Type

 An `inf-clojure` REPL can be of different types: Clojure, ClojureScript, Lumo and Planck are all potentially valid options.